-In the UK, there are several debit card solutions specifically designed to support the financial autonomy and safety of the elderly.
+In the UK, there are several debit card solutions specifically designed to support the financial autonomy and safety of the elderly donor.
 This article explores the best debit card solutions for the elderly considering factors such as power of attorney, security features, ease of use, carer control, and overall accessibility.

 What does the attorney need to consider?